-What’s Life Like for Children Growing Up in Conflict in Yemen?
+Life in Yemen: What’s It Like for Children Growing Up in Conflict?

 The war in Yemen is confusing and complicated – but we can’t forget the innocent children caught up in the five-year conflict.
 The boys and girls of Yemen are living through the worst humanitarian crisis in the world—some growing up knowing nothing but war.

 These are some of the shocking realities for children: